 Expertise is both deliberately and informally pooled.
-Knowledge is produced not by private individual knowers, but in dialogue with others with different vantage points and perspectives (Taylor, 1985; 1989).
-Pooled expertise, dialogue, and multiple perspectives are possible because of shared taken-for-granted background habits, skills, and practices, and because of differences in practical and theoretical knowledge and experience.
+Knowledge is produced not by private individual knowers but in dialogue with others with different vantage points and perspectives (Taylor, 1985a, 1989).
+Pooled expertise, dialogue, and multiple perspectives are possible because of shared taken-for-granted background habits, skills, and practices as well as differences in practical and theoretical knowledge and experience.
 There were six pervasive examples in the interviews and observation notes of how pooled expertise, dialogue, and multiple perspectives create and transmit clinical and caring knowledge:

-- learning what counts as a sign or a symptom; - 2. knowing the patient, learning particular patient's responses; - gaining practical knowledge about how equipment works;

-- 4. pooling wisdom through identifying clinical experts; - 5. pooled attentiveness to sustain adequate powers of noticing; - 6. learning from other's experience through narrative.
+- Learning what counts as a sign or a symptom - Knowing the patient and learning the particular patient's responses - Gaining practical knowledge about how equipment works - Pooling wisdom through identifying clinical experts - Pooled attentiveness to sustain adequate powers of noticing - Learning from others' experience through narrative